What is psoriatic arthritis?

 If you have pain and tenderness at the bottom of your heel, especially after waking, this may be the cause.

-Inflammation of this ligament is also known as plantar fasciitis.
+Inflammation of this connective tissue is also known as plantar fasciitis.
 It’s a common condition that regularly affects people with and without PsA.

 Nail problems are common among people with PsA, especially those with nail psoriasis.
 You might notice your nails have pitting, ridges, flaking, discoloration, or lifting of the nail (onycholysis).
 You might also find that you develop more bacterial or fungal infections in your nails.

 Nail changes occur as a result of inflammation and cellular disruption caused by PsA.

 The goal of treating PsA is to reduce pain and prevent permanent damage to the bones.
 Without treatment, the feet can become permanently damaged.
-But a number of medications can help to reduce inflammation and protect your joints, including those in your feet.
+A number of medications can help to reduce inflammation and protect your joints, including those in your feet.

 Common medications for PsA include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs): NSAIDs, such as ibuprofen (Advil, Motrin) and naproxen (Aleve), help reduce inflammation and treat pain.

-PsA symptoms in the feet are primarily managed with the oral medications mentioned above, biologics, and NSAIDs based on the severity of symptoms.
+PsA symptoms in the feet are managed with oral medications mentioned above, biologics, and NSAIDs based on the severity of symptoms.
 These drugs treat inflammation throughout the body, including the feet and heels.

 For severe flare-ups in the feet, however, you may want to consider a more localized approach, such as:

 - Ice: Ice can also help reduce inflammation in the joints of the feet.
 Roll your foot on a frozen water bottle wrapped in a towel or apply an ice pack to the affected area for 20 minutes.
-You can do this two to four times a day.
+You can repeat the process two to four times a day.